-Although the 2018 Business Plan assumes fewer annual riders in 2029 and 2040 and therefore reduced benefits when compared to the 2016 Business Plan, in both business plans the HSR ultimately affords a more energy-efficient choice for personal travel that will help alleviate highway congestion and provide greater capacity for goods movement.
-Benefits would be achieved in terms of reduced VMT, air quality emissions, and energy consumption.
-With the HSR as a backbone for the state's transportation infrastructure, there are also new opportunities for transit connectivity and refocusing land use patterns that can take advantage of mass transit investment and other alternatives to automobile travel, reducing GHG emissions and moving the state closer to the "sustainable community" goals laid out in Senate Bill 375 (see Chapter 1 of the EIR/EIS).
+Although the 2018 Business Plan assumes fewer annual riders in 2029 and 2040 and therefore reduced benefits when compared to the 2016 Business Plan, in both business plans the HSR system ultimately provides a more energy-efficient choice for personal travel that would help alleviate highway congestion and provide greater capacity for goods movement.
+Benefits would be achieved in terms of reduced VMT, air pollutant emissions, and energy consumption.
+With the HSR system as a backbone for the state's transportation infrastructure, there would also be new opportunities for transit connectivity and refocusing land use patterns that can take advantage of mass transit investment and other alternatives to automobile travel, reducing GHG emissions and moving the state closer to the "sustainable community" goals laid out in Senate Bill 375 (see Chapter 1, Project Purpose, Need, and Objectives, of the Final EIR/EIS).